Bnei-Baruch/safot/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+The license for this project is yet to be determined.

 ## Legacy Setup